M4cs/Sushi/README.md

 ## About Sushi:

 Sushi is the compliment to my other project ["EGTR"](https://github.com/M4cs/EGTR-Futurestore).
 It is a program that offers a GUI and ease of use along with extra features to TSSChecker.
-It works on all **Windows and MacOS** platforms.
+It works on all platforms.
 Once a Linux binary has been compiled I will release it for that as well.
 I named this Sushi because SHSH looks kind of like Sushi so fuck it.

 ## Usage: